Creating a medical program that is equitable and accessible to all

 Here, Meghan and Donneil share how they are encouraging youth to pursue careers in medicine while building a strong community of support for them at UBC and beyond.

-Megan MacGillivray (MM): I’m in the community connecting directly with Indigenous youth during education fairs, career fairs, powwows, post-secondary information sessions and workshops.
+Meghan MacGillivray (MM): I’m in the community connecting directly with Indigenous youth during education fairs, career fairs, powwows, post-secondary information sessions and workshops.
 I want to show Indigenous youth that there is a place for them in medicine at UBC, and that we have a community of Indigenous physicians, medical students and program staff who are ready and excited to support them on their journey into medicine.

 Donneil McNab (DM): Through career fairs, pre-admissions workshops and events like mini-medical schools and a student-led Black History Month speaking engagement, I strive to impart positive messages and serve as an advocate for aspiring Black medical professionals.